How Furnace Efficiency Standards Will Change in 2023

 How Condensing Furnaces Work

 A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This curbs the extent of energy wasted, improves energy efficiency and lowers CO2 emissions.
-It also demands less natural gas to produce the same volume of heat when compared to other types of furnaces.
+This limits the amount of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to create the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.

-A variable-speed furnace can change its fan speed dependent on the heating conditions of your [[location]] home.
-It runs at a slower speed until it detects a temperature decrease and then fires up to supply more heat.
-This type of system is much more efficient than conventional furnaces, as it only uses the amount of energy necessary to heat your home, saving you money in the long run.
+Usually, condensing furnaces type of system is a lot more efficient than conventional furnaces, as it only uses the minimum amount of energy necessary to heat your home, saving you money in the long run.

 Do Variable-Speed Furnaces Run All the Time?

 A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it requires to sustain that temperature.
+Rather, it runs at different speeds according to the temperature in your Jefferson City home as well as the amount of energy it needs to maintain that temperature.

-When too much energy is necessary to maintain your preferred temperature level, the furnace will increase to a higher speed to manage that demand.
-When this happens, you can expect more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your desired temperature level, the furnace will switch to a higher speed to handle the demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces